-Although it is not a mandatory requirement of the SANS 10400-XA regulations, it is highly advisable (according to SANS 204) that buildings face north where possible.
-This means that the rooms that are used most, eg bedrooms and living rooms, and the largest areas of glazing should be placed on the northern side of the building to make the best use of the heat of the sun in winter.
+Although it is not a mandatory requirement of the SANS 10400-XA Regulations, it is highly advisable (according to SANS 204) that buildings face north, where possible.
+This means that the rooms that are used most, eg bedrooms and living rooms, and the largest areas of glazing should be on the northern side of the building to make the best use of the heat of the sun in winter.
 Combined with the prescribed window and shading specifications to block the sun in summer, this can significantly enhance the thermal comfort of a home, without using electricity.
-In some cases suboptimal orientation may cost the developer more, as extra money must be spent on shading devices and performance glazing in order to comply with SANS 10400-XA.
-The orientation of buildings on the site should be taken into account from the very start of the project, as this will influence the layout of roads and other infrastructure in multi-unit developments.
+In some cases suboptimal orientation may cost the homeowner more, as extra money must be spent on shading devices and performance glazing in order to comply with SANS 10400-XA.